The Best Podcast Tools for Beginners

 I keep track of all my podcast ideas, guests, and production workflow in Airtable, which is a spreadsheet x 1000.
 You can do so much with it.
 For example, I show my podcast students how to use Airtable to manage their editorial calendar for the year.

-When it comes to booking your guests, I love Acuity for podcast scheduling.
-You can create an intake form for the guest to fill out before the interview, asking the for their Skype handle, bio, social media handles and other info.
-Plus, your guest will get a reminder 24 hours before the interview.
-They have a free tier that will likely serve all your podcasting needs.
+When it comes to booking your guests, I love Tidycal for podcast scheduling.
+Somehow it’s only $29 FOREVER – not every month.
+Get this deal while you still can.
+You can create an intake form for the guest to fill out before the interview, asking the for information like their bio, social media handles, and other info.
+Plus, your guest will get reminders before the interview.

 Best email service provider